Communicating During a Crisis

 The coronavirus pandemic has brought about a defining moment for organizations as they work to navigate this crisis with transparency.
 Leaders who prioritize clear and thoughtful communication to their employees, customers and partners will be more likely to make a positive impression.
 Audiences will appreciate and remember open communication.
 However, once the pandemic passes, it will be important for these organizations to maintain their track record of transparency through regular and insightful communication.

-Jess Messenger is an Account Director in Mulberry’s Chicago office and enjoys developing PR campaign strategies and writing for B2B audiences across numerous verticals such as retail, foodservice and healthcare.
+Jess Messenger is an Account Director at Mulberry Marketing Communications, an award-winning full-service B2B communications agency based in Chicago, London and Australia.
+She enjoys developing PR campaign strategies and writing for B2B audiences across numerous verticals such as retail, foodservice and healthcare.